 25th November, 2014 – Turnbull contradicts the Prime Minister by conveniently “caving” into the suggestion that the government made cuts to the ABC.
 This allowed Labor to attack the Prime Minister for breaking an election promise.

-17th December, 2014 – Following the Lindt Cafe terrorist attack, Turnbull again makes excuses for Islam, and posits the delusional in saying Australia is “the most successful, harmonious society in the world.” and that we shouldn’t be “corrupted by hatred“.
+17th December, 2014 – Following the Lindt Cafe terrorist attack, Turnbull again makes excuses for Muhammedanism, and posits the delusional in saying Australia is “the most successful, harmonious society in the world.” and that we shouldn’t be “corrupted by hatred“.

 January, 2015 – Google’s auto-complete search suggestions tell a story about the frequency of Turnbull’s treachery.
 His arch-enemy isn’t Labor or his shadow minister, it’s his own leader.